What is a Hiatal Hernia?

 A hiatal hernia is when a portion of the stomach moves into a location in the chest where it does not belong.
 There are essentially two types of Hiatal hernias,

 The sliding hernia is when the stomach and the gastroesophageal junction slide up into the chest.
 This is the more common type of hiatal hernia and can be found in smokers, overweight individuals, and women over 50 years old.
 A Paraesophageal hernia is when the gastroesophageal junction stays where it is supposed to be, but a slip of the stomach gets pinned between the gastroesophageal junction and the diaphragm.
 This is more likely to cause severe symptoms over Hiatal hernias.

-Some of the symptoms of hiatal hernia might include severe and persistent heartburn that changes when you move by leaning forward, straining or when you lie down.
-In some cases the patient might experience chronic belching, regurgitation and in some people severe chest pain or difficulty swallowing or breathing.
+Some of the symptoms of a hiatal hernia might include severe and persistent heartburn that changes when you move by leaning forward, straining or when you lie down.
+In some cases, the patient might experience chronic belching, regurgitation and in some people, severe chest pain or difficulty swallowing or breathing.
 There are some patients that never experience any symptoms from the hernia and do not need any treatment at all.

 The results of the laparoscopic procedure should be easy to see and in a short amount of time.
 The physician may recommend some tests to see if things are healing as they should and they might want to keep track of your progress over the next several months.